TravelMapping/HighwayData/hwy_data/COL/colrn/README.md

 * RN62BY05 does not have a defined or signed westbound route at AvSol_N in Sogamoso.
 * 64's route thru Barichara is as shown on maps, but may include one-way streets.
 * 65's ferry across Río Caquetá may not exist.
 * 65MTC may be unsigned (there is no imagery available).
+The south end may be wrong.
 * 65MTD may be unsigned (there is no imagery available).
 * 65MTF may be unsigned.
 * 65PTA may be unsigned (there is no imagery available).
 * 66's west end at Bucaramanga may be wrong.
 * 70 may be unsigned west of Aguachica.
+* 70CS03 may be unsigned (there is no imagery available).
 * 70NSA is signed as 70 with [reference posts](https://www.google.com/maps/@8.1076976,-72.8102291,3a,15y,255.86h,81.8t/data=!3m6!1e1!3m4!1sY_dILTGSf6DPSFHt6hbyhg!2e0!7i13312!8i6656?entry=ttu) and [standalone markers](https://www.google.com/maps/@8.1024237,-72.794448,3a,29.9y,323.74h,86.12t/data=!3m6!1e1!3m4!1sKGMDPn8XwK328wcxJcqlnQ!2e0!7i13312!8i6656?entry=ttu) (as of 2019).
 Signage of 70 thru Sardinata is unknown due to lack of imagery, but the road seems to be in poor condition west of town.
 The spur into Sardinata from the east (the first 2 km of 7009) has been mapped as 70Sar.
 * 74SCA may be unsigned (available imagery is too old).
 * 7803's short stub to the old ferry at Puerto Bodega seems to be unsigned (as of 2013, when the ferry was still in service).